H4rtland/masters/week12/README.md

 Which seems flexible enough for my needs.
 The mass is now passed as the third argument to each script.
 Results are also separated into subdirectories based on this value.

+Now all we need is a script that plots the distributions for the data at each mass point.
-Distributions at each mass point can be found in the directory plt51318 above.
+This is plot_all.sh.
+With data generated for 2000 iterations at each mass point, the plotted distributions can be found in the directory plt51318 above.

 ### Brazil plots